PsychoCod3r/libcsv/README.md

 - parser-demo.c - a demo program for the CSV validator and interpreter, released very early on in libcsv's development and not really necessary anymore

-- doc.txt - documentation of types and functions

 - change.log: Log of changes made with each release of libcsv